-- b.
+- 1. Some samplers rinse and transfer the otoliths to a clean box at the end of the day.
+Whether you transfer the otoliths to a different box, or only replace the outer box, make sure the inner tray is in the correct orientation, with the embossed "1" in the upper left corner. - 2.
+As soon as possible, put a few drops of 50% glycerin-water solution on each otolith, just enough to cover the otolith completely. - 3.
+Store filled boxes somewhere dry prior to shipping.
+Mold can grow on moist boxes that are sealed in bags or stacked in a box for several weeks. - 4.
+Prior to shipping to the IPHC Headquarters office - a.
+Cover the otoliths with just enough cotton to soak up the excess glycerin and keep the otoliths from rattling around in the cells.
+DO NOT over-stuff with cotton.
+This makes it difficult to remove the lid without the otoliths flying out, as the cotton expands. - b.
 Place the Length/Weight data form (Figure 1.13) on top of the corresponding box and secure with rubber bands. - c.
-Place the boxes into ziplock bags. - 8.
+Place the boxes into ziplock bags. - 5.
 In the unfortunate event that a full pillbox spills and the contents are mixed, we can still use the ages independently from the lengths and weights.
-Just note which cells are mixed. - 9.
+Just note which cells are mixed. - 6.
 Ship otoliths and tissue samples to the IPHC headquarters in Seattle with accompanying logs to meet required deadlines.
 Send complete samples, even if it means sending a partially empty otolith box!
 Remember to submit the Market Sample and OWL reports prior to mailing the otoliths and tissue samples.

-1.17 Tissue Sample (fin clips)
+1.18 Tissue Sample (fin clips)